eurise-network/eurise-network.github.io/online-series-2020.md

 Wednesdays at 14 WET / 15 CET / 16 EET!

-The meetings take place on the [EURISE Discord](https://discord.gg/Zh77zeU) – no registration required!
+The meetings take place on the [EURISE Discord](https://discord.gg/Zh77zeU) – simply join us there.

 The one hour meeting will be kicked-off by short lightning talks from infrastructure members.
 This is followed by a chance to discuss the points brought up in the introductions and to possibly go beyond.